 If an employee makes an allegation in good faith, but it is not confirmed by the investigation, no action will be taken against the individual.
 However, if an employee or member of the Board makes malicious or vexatious allegations, disciplinary action may be taken against them.
 Where applicable, the student, intern or volunteering placement may be terminated.

 As a first step, employees should normally raise concerns with their immediate line manager.
 This can be done verbally or in writing.
 However, who concerns are raised with will depend on the seriousness and sensitivity of the issues involved, and who is thought to be involved in the malpractice.
 For example, if the employee believes that management is involved, they should approach the Chief Executive or the Director of Finance and Resources.
-If they believe that the Chief Executive or the Director of Finance and Resources is involved, staff should approach the Chair of the Board of Management or the Chair of the Finance, Internal Audit and Risk Committee (contact details on the final page of this procedure).

 Concerns are better raised in writing.
-Staff are invited to set out the background and history of the concern, giving names, dates and places where possible, and the reason why staff are particularly concerned about the situation.
+Employees are invited to set out the background and history of the concern, giving names, dates and places, where possible and the reason why they are particularly concerned about the situation.
 If the employee does not feel able to put their concern in writing, they may telephone or meet the appropriate officer.
 If this happens, it is normal that a note will be made of the conversation.

-The earlier staff express the concern, the easier it is to take action.
+The earlier an employee expresses the concern, the easier it is to act.

-Although staff are not expected to prove the truth of an allegation, they will need to demonstrate to the person contacted that there are sufficient grounds for their concern.
+Although employees are not expected to prove the truth of an allegation, they will need to demonstrate to the individual they have contacted that there are sufficient grounds for their concern.

 Advice and guidance on how matters of concern may be pursued can be obtained from: